 Requiem pour L.

 In this Mass with 14 musicians and singers, meditation and exaltation join in a divine embrace.
-Requiem pour L. invites death to a celebration where Africa meets Mozart.
+Requiem pour L. invites death to a rainbow celebration where jazz and African rhythms encounter Mozart.

 What if the end of life is something to be celebrated?
 Resurrecting the power of Mozart’s uncompleted and mythical opus Requiem, the dynamic duo consisting of composer Fabrizio Cassol and choreographer Alain Platel forces us to look death in the face.
 Fourteen musicians and singers from every continent invite the audience to a Mass where meditation and exaltation join together in a divine embrace.

 Both a release and a rush of emotions, the piece crystallizes the final moments of a woman’s life, sublimating them in a sacred ode dedicated to all the living of this earth.
 Opera, jazz and African rhythms accompany L. as she takes her last breath in a memorial that resonates with the fervent footsteps of pulsing gumboots.
 By means of rituals far removed from Western funeral rites, and augmented by the vivid intensity of voices and bodies, Requiem pour L. becomes a deeply moving work that rejuvenates our conception of death.
 It is not adieu, but a call to life.